MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/icontentsitebridge_dispatcherqueue.md

 ## -description

-Gets the dispatcher queue used by a <xref:Microsoft.UI.Content.ContentSite>.
+Gets the dispatcher queue used by a [ContentSite](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentsite).

 ## -property-value

-The dispatcher queue used by a <xref:Microsoft.UI.Content.ContentSite>.
+The dispatcher queue used by a [ContentSite](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentsite).

 ## -remarks